 Here I was this 12-year-old kid, telling my hero Arnold Palmer what I was doing and how it worked.
 We turned to look at the lake and the Caddy at the center.

 “Ain’t she a beauty Mr. Palmer”, I said, “I gonna have a caddy someday, just like that one”.

 “Really”, Arnold said, “That truck out there, is that your old man’s company?”.
 I nod my head.
 “Your name there Sciullo, that’s Italian Right.”

-Arnold laughs and says, “Well kid, if you have the same work ethic like you dad over there, and with an Italian last name, a Cadillac is a “Right of Passage” for you.” then he laughs.
+Arnold laughs and says, “Well kid, if you have the same work ethic as your dad over there, and with an Italian last name, a Cadillac is a “Right of Passage” for you.” then he laughs.

 Just then the Caddy starts to spin

 Just then the Caddy starts to spin and creates a little splashing on the banks of the man-made lake.
 The PGA Officials, Oakmont’s Executive Board, and General Motors Representatives shout for joy and run to my dad to shake his hand and pat him on the back.